-- Teaching Spanish - what qualifications do you need to become a teacher?
+- 01. Spanish tutors: what qualifications do you need to become one?

-- What’s the best major in college to become a Spanish teacher?
+- 02. What should you major in college to become a Spanish teacher?

 What’s your dream career?
 Have you ever considered teaching?
 What about teaching Spanish?